pozel/Knierim_Lab_Neuropixels_Pipeline-2.0/README.md

 Step 5
 Csv2pos to get .pos files for clustering.
 Relatively similar to csv2pos for other applications, however uses NP information to populate the header.

+Sample data from hippocampus has been added here for use.